awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateTransformJob.md

 Required: Yes

  ** [Tags](#API_CreateTransformJob_RequestSyntax) **   <a name="SageMaker-CreateTransformJob-request-Tags"></a>
-An array of key\-value pairs\.
-Adding tags is optional\.
+\(Optional\) An array of key\-value pairs\.
 For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html#allocation-what) in the *AWS Billing and Cost Management User Guide*\.
 Type: Array of [Tag](API_Tag.md) objects
 Array Members: Minimum number of 0 items\.
 Maximum number of 50 items\.
 Required: No